Tackling 1099 Taxes: How to File 1099 Taxes in 5 Steps

 Filing taxes with 1099 income?
-It's hard to know where to start, but the process is less complicated than you think!
-Follow these five steps and file taxes with confidence.
+It's hard to know where to start when it comes to 1099 taxes, but the process is less complicated than you think!
+Follow these five steps and you’ll be well on your way to filing taxes with confidence.

 When you file your taxes, you’re reporting your income, deductions, and a few details about your tax situation to the IRS.
 That’s why the very first step to filing your taxes is gathering information about your income.